 - Roommate conflicts are natural and healthy.
 Residence Life & Housing encourages students to work through any issues they may have with a roommate.
 This experience will help your student learn essential skills such as communicating with others and setting boundaries.
 You can help this process by challenging your student to work through their concerns.
 There are Resident Advisors in each hall who have been trained to handle roommate concerns.
 Your student may also seek our assistance from their Assistant Director, who is a full-time professional staff member that lives in the halls.

 What should we bring?

 Resident Advisors (RAs): RAs are students' first point of contact when they need advice, want to get involved on campus, have roommate troubles and much more!

-Area Coordinators (ACs): ACs are full-time professionals who oversee RA staff members for each area.
-Each AC has a Masters degree and manages a certain area of campus and assists RAs and residents with any concerns.
+Assistant/Associate Directors (ADs): ADs are full-time professionals who oversee RA staff members for each area.
+Each AD has a Masters degree and manages a certain area of campus and assists RAs and residents with any concerns.

 Click here to meet the staff!

 - All students will be assigned a Roanoke College email address and password (which can be changed).
 This will give them access to MyRoanoke, a page located on main Roanoke College webpage, where they can get their campus mailbox number and more!

 - All students will be assigned a campus mail box through the Mail Services Department.
 You can send mail to 221 College Lane, Campus Box (xyz), Salem, VA 24153.
 All mail goes to a central location - there is no mail service directly to residence halls.